solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 the program.
 The account data is trustworthy because only the program can modify it.

-State compression focuses on ensuring that the data is trustworthy.
-If the goal is simply to verify the integrity of the data, then there's no need to store the actual data onchain.
+However to verify the integrity of the data, then there's no need to store the actual data onchain.
 Instead, we can store hashes of the data, which can be used to prove or verify its accuracy.
+This is called *state compression*.

 These hashes take up far less storage space than the original data.
 The full data can be stored in a cheaper, offchain location, and only needs to be